• Skip to primary navigation

 Keto Cheesecake Bites

-• Soft cream cheese: I always use full-fat cream cheese when making these.
-I haven't tried making them with reduced-fat cream cheese, but I suspect it would be too soft to work in this recipe.
+• Soft cream cheese: I always use full-fat cream cheese when making this recipe.

 • Sweetener: I use stevia glycerite.
-The glycerite formulation nearly eliminated any after-taste.
-If you don't like stevia, you can use your favorite powdered sweetener instead (a regular granulated sweetener might feel grainy).
+You can use your favorite powdered sweetener (a regular granulated sweetener will feel grainy).
 I haven't tried making these with a liquid sweetener other than stevia.

 Instructions

-• Once the mixture is set, shape it into balls and roll them in the toppings.
-You can serve them right away, or refrigerate them for 30 more minutes to help them set and firm up.
-That's it!
+Once the mixture is set, shape it into balls and roll them in the toppings.

 Recipe Card

-Keto cheesecake bites served on a white plate.
+Keto cheesecake bites are served on a white plate.

 Keto Cheesecake Bites